mihailthebuilder/news-sentiment/README.md

 # News Sentiment

-Analyzes the overall positivity of news sites.
+Python script that analyzes the overall positivity of news sites.
 Can be used on any other sites as well.

 # Table of Contents
 - [News Sentiment](#news-sentiment)